maverickwolfe21/art-fair/README.md

 ## Description:
-Art Fair is a digtial art gallery where users can view, save, and even upload their own arts and crafts to be purchased by art connoisseurs from across the world!
+Art Fair is a digital art gallery where users can view, save, and even upload their own arts and crafts to be purchased by art connoisseurs from across the world!

-This is a exercise in using handlebars, express routers, object relational mapping, sequilize with SQL for interacting with our database, and node.js.
+This is a exercise in using handlebars, express routers, object relational mapping, Sequilize with SQL for interacting with our database, and node.js.

 ## Table of Contents:
   - [Installation](#installation)